 These days, it’s very easy to get free quotes online — and within minutes.
 In fact, Simply Business has an online quote form that takes just 10 minutes to complete.
 Once you answer a few quick questions about your business, our licensed agents can help you view policies and coverage levels that could work for you.

-Shopping around and comparing policies is a great idea.
+Shopping around and comparing self-employed business insurance policies is a great idea.
 It can help you see what’s available, budget accordingly, and purchase an affordable plan.
 Plus, with Simply Business, it’s free to get insurance quotes.
 So what are you waiting for?
 Get started now.

 I love writing about the small business experience because I happen to be a small business owner - I've had a freelance copywriting business for over 10 years.
 In addition to that, I also head up the content strategy here at Simply Business.
 Reach out if you have a great idea for an article or just want to say hi!